YDawood03/LawyerUp/README.md

 - That users need clear, simple interfaces (even in a console app)
 - How to persist data using files
 - That debugging is 50% of the work (and 100% worth it)

-Most importantly, I learned that **you don't need to build something perfect – you just need to build something that works** and keep improving.

 ---